elizabeth-poggie/elizabeth-poggie/_content/notes/03-user-interfaces.md

 What you need to consider when deciding how to order your sheets:

 - Specificity: CSS rules with higher specificity take precedence over rules with lower specificity.
 Some examples: A rule with an ID selector (#example) is more specific than a rule with a class selector (.example), and it will override styles defined by the less specific rule.
 Inline styles that use the style attribute have the highest specificity.
-- Importance: ​​Some CSS rules may have higher importance, such as those defined using !important.
+- Importance: ​​Some CSS rules may have higher importance, such as those defined using `!important`.
 - Ordering: When specificity is equal, the source order becomes crucial.
 The rule defined later in the stylesheet or closer to the HTML element in the document will override previous rules.

 # Multiple selectors